Shulckun/softcp/README.md

 completely secure(this site do not save the information of your credit card, don't be worry)

+# how can i download programs?

+first off, know that all programs here are for free!

+## to download them, there are two ways:

+1)go to <a href="https://shulckun.github.io/softcp">softcp website</a> and download from all apps page(recomended option)

+2)in repo files go to programs files and download which program do you want

 # what happend if you join in softcp?

 ## join us as a developer: